-Over the last decade our ways of communication have changed more drastically than in the preceding two hundred years, which means the best strategies for contacting successful people have changed as well.
+Over the last decade, our ways of communication have changed more drastically than in the preceding two hundred years, which means the best strategies for contacting successful people have changed as well.

 Networking in person has become more difficult

 Only twenty-five years ago, people who put in a bit of effort were able to personally meet influencers at conferences or social gatherings.

 Rarely do attendees get the opportunity to speak to a real influencer in person.

 Though networking events are popular, most people who attend such events want to network for themselves.

 To get the undivided attention of a power player, you may have to attend a paid networking event, which might cost you upwards of five figures but still does not guarantee that you can sell your idea or product.

 Also, today, all phones have caller ID, which makes it pretty unlikely that a successful person will pick up the phone if he or she doesn’t expect the call.

 People want to “scan” information